Walid Juffali: Personal life

 Juffali's first wife was fellow Saudi, Basma Al-Sulaiman, who received £40 million in a divorce settlement in 2000.
-They married in Jeddah, Saudi Arabia in 1980, where they lived in a marble palace.
+They married in Jeddah, Saudi Arabia, in 1980, where they lived in a marble palace.
 They had three children, one son and two daughters.
 (Dina, Hala, and Mohammed).
-Mohammed died on May 16, 2008, due to a Myocardial infarction.
+Mohammed died in 2012.

-In 2001 Juffali married Christina Estrada, an American former Pirelli Calendar model, but they divorced in 2014.
+In 2001, Juffali married Christina Estrada, an American former Pirelli Calendar model, but they divorced in 2014.
 Estrada started divorce proceedings in 2012, after Juffali married Loujain Adada (Saudi law allows up to four wives), and has made a claim against Juffali for at least his three UK properties, which include a seven-bedroom home in Knightsbridge, London, in a converted church, valued in total at about £60 million.
 Juffali and Estrada have a daughter (Sirina).

 Juffali also owned Bishopsgate House in Egham, Surrey, which he acquired from his parents in about 2001.
 There were "three butlers, six gardeners, five maids, two laundry girls, two drivers, two personal assistants, two nannies and an estate manager on the staff".
 Juffali's art collection, estimated at £4 million, was auctioned onsite at Bishopsgate House by Bonham's on 26 March 2018.

-In November 2012, Juffali married then 21-year-old Lebanese model and TV presenter Loujain Adada in Venice.
-In 2022 Abada, commonly known as "LJ", starred in the Netflix reality show Dubai Bling.
-Juffali's estate and death is spoken about on the show.
+In November 2012, Juffali married then 25-year-old Lebanese model and TV presenter Loujain Adada in Venice.
+In 2022, Adada, commonly known as "LJ", starred in the Netflix reality show Dubai Bling.
+Juffali's estate and death are spoken about on the show.

 Death

-On 20 July 2016, Juffali died in Zurich, Switzerland, after a lengthy period with cancer.
+On 20 July 2016, Juffali died in Zürich, Switzerland, after a lengthy period with cancer.
 His estate is in the hands of his brother Sheikh Khalid bin Ahmed Al Juffali as the inheritor, as well as the legal guardian of his five daughters.